JaguarData/HydroOutrage/readme.txt

 Download the code to a new folder and put it somewhere on your computer

+To Download, click on the "Code" button on github and select Download Zip

+Unzip the code into a new folder

 Open a new chrome tab.

 go to chrome://extensions/